awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_optimize_ec2_using_cloudwatch_compute_optimizer/3_baseline_sustainability_kpi.md

 14. Click **Save** button to continuously monitor KPIs after reducing idle resources and maximizing utilization in the next step.
 You will use Resources provisioned per unit of work as sustainability KPIs.

-    With, that below are baseline metrics and KPI:
+    These are the improved metrics and KPIs:

         * Proxy Metric - Total number of vCPUs = 4
         * Business Metric - Total number of APIs = 3
-        * KPIs - Per request vCPU = 4 / 3 requests = 1.333
+        * KPIs - Resources provisioned per unit of work = 4 / 3 requests = 1.333

     Sustainability KPIs Baseline appears to be **1.33333**
 ![Section3 kpi_baseline](/Sustainability/200_optimize_ec2_using_cloudwatch_compute_optimizer/Images/section3/kpi_baseline.png)